farrossiregar/pmt/README.md

 This repo is consist of ERP Project.

-HBOS (Honda Bintaro Operational System) is an After Sales Web App from Honda Dealer develop to help sales to apply for discount for a buyer who had a plan to buy a car.
-It also help monitoring car sales based on month or salesman performance.
+This project is as custom request by a company based in Jakarta, it integrating difference on business model from some Department to help the company monitoring a resource and help them to plan better.

 Tech Stack : PHP Laravel & Livewire, MySQL, Linux